makrai/notes/zhong-2105-larger-pretrained.md

   * Our baseline splits these into a group A of 5 smaller + 5 larger, and another group B of the remaining 5 + 5
-* our noisy estimate BASE ˆ LARGE ∆Acc has a larger left tail than the
+* our noisy estimate BASE ˆ Large ∆Acc has a larger left tail than the
 * [the point is in the next section]

 # 4 Quantifying the Decaying Instances